Yaswanth2747/miniGPU/README.md

 # miniGPU
 A minimal GPU architecture implemented in Verilog, focusing on vector operations and parallel execution.
-Built as part of Seasons of Code 2025 (SoC) at IIT Bombay.
+Building as part of Seasons of Code 2025 (SoC) at IIT Bombay.

+This is under progress, come later to see more updates..